 As a Forest Sciences student, you’ll:

-- Take part in a week-long field school at the Malcolm Knapp Research Forest in Maple Ridge, BC.
+• Take part in one or two, week-long field schools at the Alex Fraser Research Forest in Williams Lake BC, and the Malcolm Knapp Research Forest in Maple Ridge, BC.

 Campus features